Do Squats Make Your Butt Bigger?

 Activation is key to recruiting your glute muscles.
 Using a resistance band to warm up for squats can increase power and strength, according to a 2011 study in the Journal of Human Kinetics.

-- Banded hip thrusts: Lean against a bench, couch or chair that won’t move.
+- Banded hip thrusts: lean against a bench, sofa or chair that won't move.
 Place your shoulder blades against the object while planting your feet on the ground, making about a 45-degree angle with your knees.
-Starting with your feet, push away from the ground as you lift your butt off the ground, making a table position with your legs and torso.
+Starting with your feet, push away from the ground as you lift your bum off the ground, making a table position with your legs and torso.
 Be sure to keep your neck in line with the rest of your torso.
 Slowly lower down, beginning with your hips.

-- Glute bridges: Lie on the ground with your feet hip distance apart on the floor.
-Gently press into your heels as you lift your pelvis toward the ceiling while keeping your upper body rooted to the ground.
+- Glute bridges: lie on the ground with your feet hip distance apart on the floor.
+Gently press into your heels as you lift your pelvis towards the ceiling while keeping your upper body rooted to the ground.
 Be mindful to avoid overextending your spine.
-Once at the top position, slowly lower your body down, starting with the top of your back, ending with your butt.
+Once at the top position, slowly lower your body down, starting with the top of your back, ending with your bum.

-Clamshells: Place the band right above your knees.
+Clamshells: place the band right above your knees.
 Lie on your side, resting your ear on your upper arm or whatever is most comfortable for your neck.
-Make a 90-degree angle with your legs — your heels should line up with your butt.
-Anchoring the bottom leg on the ground, externally rotate your top leg while keeping the original angle, like you’re opening a book.
-Keep your trunk stationary and resist with the upper body the movement (keeping a hand in front of your chest can help with this).
+Make a 90-degree angle with your legs—your heels should line up with your bum.
+Anchoring the bottom leg on the ground, externally rotate your top leg while keeping the original angle, like you're opening a book.
+Keep your trunk stationary and resist the movement with the upper body (keeping a hand in front of your chest can help with this).

 2.When You're Ready, Lift Heavy